Obajana Cement: Kogi vows to claim accrued dividends from inception

 “We want to assure the good people of Kogi State that, with God on our side, what belongs to the state shall be recovered, including all dividends and interests on profits from inception till date.
 The Dangote Group is just distorting facts to save its face,” Fanwo said.

-The detailed Committee report, which was made public on Thursday, by the SSG, also charged the government to take steps to recover Obajana Cement Company Plc now changed to Dangote Cement Company Plc.

-Ayoade had revealed with documents that the purported transfer of Obajana to Dangote Industries Limited, was “invalid, null and void”.
+Ayoade while submitting the report on Thursday had revealed with documents that the purported transfer of Obajana to Dangote Industries Limited, was “invalid, null and void”.

 She disclosed in the report that three Certificates of Occupancy for Obajana Cement Company Plc, which were solely owned by the Kogi State Government at the time, were used to obtain a loan of N63 billion by Dangote.